 3. Western Highland Region.

 Moving west in the Highland region we find that whiskies produced here are more robust in character than other Highland whiskies.
 They are more peaty and have well-rounded flavours, with a smooth taste.
 However there are only a few distilleries left there.

 Western Highland Distilleries.

 Ben Nevis.
 Situated at the foot of Britain’s tallest mountain is the Ben Nevis distillery.
-The water is sources from the Allt a’Mhuilinn which originate from two pools in the mountains.
-It used to be a major producer, but it less well-known now.
-However it produces an excellent single malt.
-It uses a Coffer still in it’s production an so is one of the few distilleries to produce both malt and grain whiskies.
-It is the major whisky in the Long John blend.
+The water is sourced from the Allt a’Mhuilinn river which originates from two pools in the mountains.

 The Highland region produces some excellent examples of single malt Scotch whiskies.
 There are many flavours and aromas to enjoy from the salty whiskies of the north east to the light peaty ones in the west.
 So look for a good whisky shop or online whisky exchange and you can examine the different ones from the Highland region.

 Click here to buy some great single malt Scotch whiskies produced in the Highlands.

 If you are interested in more information on Scotch whisky then please check out our FAQ